maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/index.rst

 **You will be able to:**

-- Control multi-environment, mulit-cloud and multi-regions using a single dashboard.
+- Control multi-environment, multi-cloud and multi-regions using a single dashboard.
 - Track an application ownership
 - Easy to visualize a relationship between microservices
 - Correlation between teams/systems